What I Learned from Bullet Journaling for 4 Years

 8. It’s best to change/add a few small things at a time, instead of everything all at once.

-A big reason why many of my past goals or resolutions haven’t worked out is because I’ve tried to change too many things at once.
+A big reason why many of my past goals or resolutions haven’t worked out is that I’ve tried to change too many things at once.
 That leads to burnout, and that leads to discouragement.

 Instead, build momentum with small, simple changes, and add more big ones as you get used to them.
 Try one or two new habits each month.
 Add color or decorative elements a little at a time as you get used to how much time it takes.